Ptkyr/SlicStan/README.md

 # SlicStan

+This is me trying to fix an incredibly broken compiler.

 SlicStan<sup>1</sup> is a Stan-like probabilistic programming language that translates to [Stan](https://mc-stan.org/).
 It provides automatic program transformations that allow for a more lightweight syntax and inference optimizations.
 There are three main ways in which SlicStan and Stan differ: